 Taxonomy-related field properties

 When a field that has a taxonomy associated with it is added to a metadata view, a user who edits that field will be able to choose from the tags that have been added to the taxonomy.

 By default, the user will also have the possibility to add a custom tag that is not in the taxonomy.
-However, if the system administrator has decided that users should only be allowed to choose from the tags that are predefined in the taxonomy, he can tick off the Taxonomy Only option for the field in the metadata view.
-Then users will not be able to type custom tags into the metadata field but will rather be forced to choose from the tags that are defined in the taxonomy.
+However, if the system administrator has decided that users should only be allowed to choose from the tags that are predefined in the taxonomy, they can select Taxonomy Only for the field in the metadata view.
+Then users will not be able to type custom tags into the metadata field but will instead be forced to choose from the tags that are defined in the taxonomy.
 For more information about taxonomies, see Creating metadata taxonomies.

 Preserving the original dates of uploaded assets